Skip to Site Header Skip to Main Content Skip to Footer

 What types of bedding materials are best for hot sleepers?

 Bedding materials play a significant role in keeping cool while sleeping.
-Breathable fabrics such as bamboo, linen, cotton and Tencel cooling sheets are best for individuals who sleep hot.
+Breathable fabrics such as bamboo, linen, and Tencel cooling sheets are best for individuals who sleep hot.
 These materials promote airflow and move away moisture, helping to regulate your body temperature and allowing you to stay cool while sleeping.
 It's best to avoid synthetic fabrics like polyester, which can trap heat and cause discomfort.

 What are some solutions for hot sleepers